S-Rohan-Kumar/thesuumarizer/README.md

 ![github-submission-banner](https://github.com/user-attachments/assets/a1493b84-e4e2-456e-a791-ce35ee2bcf2f)

 # 🚀Welcome to Summarizer+
-Summarizer+ is a website to save your time by summarizing texts,audio,video,pdfs,youtube links and can also capture your devices screen to extract text and summarize contents on the screen
+Summarizer+ is a website to save your time by summarizing texts,audio,video,pdfs,YouTube links and can also capture your devices screen to extract text and summarize contents on the screen

 ## 📌 Problem Statement
 - Weave AI magic with groq